Harley Orrin Staggers

-Harley Orrin Staggers Sr. (August 3, 1907 – August 20, 1991) was an American politician who served 16 terms in the United States House of Representatives from 1949 to 1981, representing West Virginia's 2nd Congressional District as a Democrat.
+Harley Orrin Staggers Sr. (August 3, 1907 – August 20, 1991) was a liberal American politician who served 16 terms in the United States House of Representatives from 1949 to 1981, representing West Virginia's 2nd congressional district as a Democrat.
 From 1966 until his retirement in 1981, Congressman Staggers chaired the powerful House Committee on Interstate and Foreign Commerce (today the Committee on Energy and Commerce).
 A longtime supporter of the American railroad industry and its workers, Congressman Staggers' landmark legislative achievement was the Staggers Rail Act, passed in 1980.

+Early life

+Staggers was born on August 3, 1907, in Keyser, Mineral County, West Virginia; he graduated from Emory and Henry College with a BA in 1931 and did graduate work at Duke University.

+Staggers taught science and coached for a Virginia high school and later coached football at Potomac State College.
+He served as sheriff of Mineral County from 1937 to 1941.
+He enlisted in the Navy on October 7, 1942, and served as a navigator in the U.S. Naval Air Corps during World War II.
+He was discharged on January 22, 1946.

 Career

-Staggers was born on August 3, 1907, in Keyser, Mineral County, West Virginia; he graduated from Emory and Henry College in 1931 and did graduate work at Duke University.

-Staggers served as sheriff of Mineral County from 1937 to 1941.
-He served as a navigator in the U.S. Naval Air Corps during World War II.
 In 1948, Staggers was elected to the U.S. House of Representatives, representing West Virginia's 2nd Congressional District.
-He was reelected to another 15 terms in the congress, serving until his retirement in 1981.
+He was reelected to another 15 terms in Congress, serving until his retirement in 1981.
 For 16 years, from 1966 until his retirement, Staggers chaired the powerful House Committee on Foreign and Interstate Commerce (Energy and Commerce), the longest uninterrupted tenure of any chairman of that committee in its over 200-year history (Staggers' successor, John Dingell, served for 14 years from 1981 until 1995 and again from 2007 until 2009).
 He was a delegate to the Democratic National Convention from West Virginia in 1960.
 Staggers did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
-He died in Cumberland, Maryland on August 20, 1991.
+During his time as a congressman, Staggers had a mainly liberal voting record.